didalik/svc/README.md

 # Securely Shared Cloud-Based Services

 The idea behind this project is simple.
 A _Service Owner_ creates and shares a service in the cloud.
-A _Service Agent_ has resources to run the service and is authorized by the Owner to offer the service to _Service User_s.
+A _Service Agent_ has resources to run the service and is authorized by the Owner to offer the service to _Service Users_.
 Each User is authorized by an Agent to use the service.
 The Owner can have both Agent and User roles.
 An Agent can also have a User role.

+To use the service, the User waits to bind to a first available Agent.
+Having bound, the User consumes the service from the Agent.

 # The Example

 A guest User is created when someone hits the site.
 Guest Users don't persist.
+The Agent here is readily available for a guest, so that guests do not have to wait to bind.
+The Agent can be bound to multiple guests.
+The Agent keeps the history of hits for this site.
+When a guest binds to the Agent, the Agent sends the history to the guest and receives the guest's geolocation.
+Then the Agent shares this geolocation with all currently bound guests and adds is to the history.
+The history is being stored on the Agent's host.

 # Old Stuff: Shared services of [the Org](https://github.com/didalik/role-based-org/blob/main/README.md)